 If you lack the ingredients (or the time) to craft a homemade dressing, make sure you're buying the best packaged products.
 One of the most accessible is Trader Joe's Green Goddess Salad Dressing, which has 0 grams of carbs per serving.
 The main ingredients, after all, are avocados, a blend of olive oil, herbs, apple cider vinegar, and green onions.

 5. Cilantro Lime Dressing

 This keto recipe is from Healthful Pursuit.
-It's gluten-free, vegan, and keto, so rest assured it will fit all dietary philosophies (which makes it the perfect potluck dressing).
+It's gluten-free, vegan, and keto, so rest assured it will fit nearly all dietary philosophies (which makes it the perfect potluck dressing).
 Simply combine jalapeño peppers, with garlic, lime, salt, cilantro, and hemp oil.
 That's it.
 Add the ingredients to a blender and blend until it's smooth.
 The final result has only 3.2 grams of carbs per serving.
 Head to the website to see the full list of instructions.

 6. Caesar Dressing

 Primal Kitchen is a company that makes Paleo-friendly foods.
 The Paleo and keto diets overlap in that they don't allow processed sugars and carbohydrates.
 This salad dressing uses avocado oil and organic coconut to create a healthy take on traditional Caesar.
 It only has 1 gram of carbs per serving.

 For a salad dressing that can only be described as refreshing, look no further than the basil and mint vinaigrette by Kim from Low Carb Maven.
 This is a dressing that sounds delicious for everything from salads to marinades to dipping sauces.
 Click on the link to see the full, detailed recipe (you won't regret it—this one sounds so good).